KTRayudu/IPD/work/forge/llm/IPD-LLM-Agents3/README.md

 - Python 3.12+
 - [Ollama](https://ollama.com/) running locally or on a reachable host
 - PostgreSQL (for database storage)
-- GPU with enough VRAM for the chosen models (8B–9B models require ~6–8 GB each)
+- GPU with enough VRAM for the chosen models (8B–9B models require approximately 6–8 GB each)

 ### Install dependencies